Virginia Sex Crimes Lawyer

 Nonetheless, if the consenting minor is less than three years the accused’s junior, the accused is guilty of a class 4 misdemeanor.

-Sexual battery against a minor younger than 13 years is a felony punished with a 1-20-year jail term and a $100,000 maximum fine.
+Sexual battery against a minor younger than 13 years is a felony punishable with a 1–20-year jail term and a $100,000 maximum fine.
 An adult can be charged with a class 5 felony if they take indecent liberties with a minor.

-Minors accused of sexual offenses against other children face a different set of penalties under the Virginia law.
-If a minor commits a non-consensual against a minor three years younger, the accused is guilty of a felony punished with a jail term lying somewhere between one and five years.
+Minors accused of sexual offenses against other children face a different set of penalties under Virginia law.
+If a minor commits a non-consensual against a minor three years younger, the accused is guilty of a felony and punished with a jail term lying somewhere between one and five years.
 This is a very serious crime in Virginia.

-The accused must also submit to be photographed by the local law enforcement every two years.
+The accused must also submit to be photographed by local law enforcement every two years.
 Anyone can access the registry online.

 Defending against a sex crime charge requires comprehensive investigation and outstanding legal expertise.
 Contact us at Jad Sarsour, Criminal Defense Attorney Law Firm, for a free consultation, and for help with defense today by calling the number or via the email listed on our website for the best possible outcome.
 Jad Sarsour a Virginia criminal lawyer who has handled numerous sex crime cases.